-- 17. Orphan sites are those where it is not possible after 'reasonable' enquiries to find anyone responsible for them (Class A or Class B persons), or, where persons can be found but they are exempted from liability for specified reasons.
-These are described in the statutory guidance as 'orphan linkages'. - 18.
-Exemptions apply where: - The land is contaminated by reason of pollution of controlled waters only and no class A persons can be found (this means class B persons can not be held liable for polluting water from land).
+5.17 Orphan sites are those where it is not possible after 'reasonable' enquiries to find anyone responsible for them (class A or class B persons), or, where persons can be found but they are exempted from liability for specified reasons.
+These are described in the statutory guidance as 'orphan linkages'.

+5.18 Exemptions apply where:

+The land is contaminated by reason of pollution of controlled waters only and no class A persons can be found (this means class B persons can not be held liable for polluting water from land).

-- The land is contaminated by reason of the escape of pollutant from one piece of land to another and no Class A person can be found. - The land is contaminated land by reason of pollution of controlled waters from an abandoned mine. - The person was acting in a 'relevant capacity'. - 19.
-In such cases, the enforcing authority should bear the cost of the remediation in accordance with the Secretary of State's guidance.
+The land is contaminated by reason of the escape of pollutant from one piece of land to another and no class A person can be found.

-Part 6 - Data Handling and access to Information
+The land is contaminated land by reason of pollution of controlled waters from an abandoned mine.

+The person was acting in a 'relevant capacity'.

+5.19 In such cases, the enforcing authority should bear the cost of the remediation in accordance with the Secretary of State's guidance.

+DATA HANDLING AND ACCESS TO INFORMATION

-1. The Council is required by Statute to produce this contaminated land strategy and formally publish it by the end of June 2001.
-Subsequently it must maintain a register of regulatory action taken under Part IIA, which must be made available for public inspection at all reasonable times (see paragraph 13 below).
+6.1 The Council is required by Statute to produce this contaminated land strategy and formally publish it by the end of June 2001.
+Subsequently it must maintain a register of regulatory action taken under Part IIA, which must be made available for public inspection at all reasonable times (see 6.13 below).